cloudfoundry-attic/etcd-release/README.md

 The server certificate must have the common name `etcd.service.consul` and must specify `etcd.service.consul` and `*.etcd.service.consul` as Subject Alternative Names (SANs).

+### Blobstore Creation

+Users who simply wish to consume and deploy etcd-release do not need to create their own bosh blobstore.
+If, however, you plan on forking and developing your own etcd-release seperate from the Cloudfoundry organization you must configure your own aws account and blobstore. `scripts/configure-aws` creates an s3 bucket and associated IAM user and fills the details of those resources out in `final.yml` and `private.yml` files.
+The `configure-aws` script takes 2 inputs, in order.
+The first argument is the location of your private deployment directory which contains an aws_environment file.
+For on the deployment directories please see [deployment directory link in mega-ci readme].
+The second argument is the location of a directory where you would like to store your bosh `private.yml` file.
+For more on bosh `private.yml` files please see [link to bosh.io docs on private.yml]

+The cloudformation template used to configure the aws stack with your blobstore can be found in `templates/aws/etcd-blobs-bucket.json`.
+Due to s3 bucket names being globally unique, you must first change the [bucket name](link to line with bucket-name) to your desired name in the cloudformation template.